casperboone/homey-samsung-smart-tv/README.md

 My intentions are to make the app available to as many people as possible.
 In case you want to help me accomplish this by providing details about your unsupported tv, please contact me on the [Athom Community Slack (@casper)](https://athomcommunity.slack.com/messages/@casper) or send an e-mail to [homey@casperboone.nl](mailto:homey@casperboone.nl).
+Also, feel free to send a PR of course, they are more than welcome.